Mental Health, Substance Use and Homelessness Grants

 Given the limited funding available, the Community Foundation seeks to fund programs that are proven in efficacy, either locally or in communities similar to ours, that can be replicated within Clay, Sullivan and/or Vigo counties.
 The Community Foundation further seeks to invest in continuing local programs that are effective in reducing substance use, mental health issues and/or homelessness.

 The Community Foundation will offer grant funds under two different programs:

 Supporting Grants – The Community Foundation will provide up to ten (10) Supporting Grants of up to $10,000 each.
 These grants are one-time grants and could be used to provide supplies, training and equipment to enhance existing programs.

 Leadership Grants – The Community Foundation will award grants ranging from $25,000 to $100,000 that may be renewed for a second and third year based upon the Grantee achieving the metrics defined within the proposal.
 The Leadership Grant should reflect collaborative efforts, organizational commitment and represent investments with measurable results and can produce lasting and impactful outcomes.

-Letters of Intent for Supporting Grants shall be submitted using the Community Foundation’s online application process.
-These grants may be used for projects that continue what the applicant is currently doing or expands that process.
-Letters of Intent and full proposals for Supporting Grants will be reviewed twice yearly and may require additional follow-up information prior to grant awards.
+These grants may be used for projects that continue what the applicant is currently doing or expand that process.
+Supporting Grant Applications will be reviewed on the 15th of each month until the funding is fully committed.
 These proposals will be reviewed based upon: